DrewCCannedy/Wranglers/README.md

     - Create a pull request when you are ready to merge your changes with the master branch
 3. If you need assistance, I will run through each step with you.
 You'll get a major headache if you don't know what you're doing
 ## Unity Guidelines
+1. Use Version 2019.3.x
-1. Do not change the scene unless you explicitly ask me if you can
+2. Do not change the scene unless you explicitly ask me if you can
-2. Use prefabs for everything
+3. Use prefabs for everything
     - Put your object in the scene exactly how you want it
     - Save it as a prefab
     - Remove it from the scene
     - You can make parent objects prefabs too
     - Tell me you added the prefab and I will place it into the scene
-3. Folders are based around objects if possible
+4. Folders are based around objects if possible
     - As an example, a Sheriff Object folder named sheriff
     - In the sheriff folder is everything related to the sheriff object
     - His prefab, texture, scripts, sounds, etc...